sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 -  If ESP does not exist and if my experiment is well designed then my participants are just guessing.
-So I should expect them to get it right half of the time and so my statistical hypothesit is that the true probability of choosing correctly is *θ* = 0.5\ .
+So I should expect them to get it right half of the time and so my statistical hypothesis is that the true probability of choosing correctly is *θ* = 0.5\ .

 -  Alternatively, suppose ESP does exist and participants can see the card.
-If that is true people will perform better than chance and the statistical hypothesit is that *θ* > 0.5\ .
+If that is true people will perform better than chance and the statistical hypothesis is that *θ* > 0.5\ .

 -  A third possibility is that ESP does exist, but the colours are all reversed and people do not realise it (okay, that is wacky, but you